llm-jp/JMultiWOZ-TC/README_en.md

 - Format: JSONL
 - Purpose: Stores incorrect cases, one JSON object per line
 - Output order:
-  1. Tool-call accuracy errors
+  1. Call accuracy errors
-  2. Tool-use decision errors
+  2. Use decision errors
-  3. Tool-non-use decision errors
+  3. Non-use decision errors

 ## If It Does Not Work
 - If vLLM fails to start or is too slow: Ensure that the GPU and memory are sufficient for the model size, and adjust `--tensor-parallel-size` and `--gpu-memory-utilization` as needed